 A shortened series would, it was said, allow time after the end of the club season for proper preparation before starting the games.

-Unlike Australia and where it can take up to ten days to recover from the flights and jetlag, a trip to South Africa is no more strenuous than flying to Spain, just a bit longer.
+Unlike Australia and New Zealand where it can take up to ten days to recover from the flights and jetlag, a trip to South Africa is no more strenuous than flying to Spain, just a bit longer.

 A successful South African Lions tour would prove that shortening the tour was not a problem and had in fact helped the players in terms of rest and recuperation before starting the arduous tour schedules.